huggingface/blog/leaderboards-on-the-hub-haizelab.md

 Through this benchmarking process, we find that:
 1. Closed source models still win out.
-GPT-4 and Claude-2 have a substantial lead over the rest of the field, and are consistently robust across categories
+GPT-4 and Claude-2 have a substantial lead over the rest of the field, and are consistently robust across categories.
+However, since they are behind APIs, it is impossible to know if this is inherent to the model, or due to additional safety components (like safety classifiers) added on top of them.
 2. Across the board, models are most vulnerable to jailbreaks that induce Adult Content, Physical Harm, and Child Harm
 3. Models tend to be very robust to violating privacy restrictions, providing legal, financial, and medical advice, and campaigning on behalf of politicians